“Flashlight” or “torch”?

 Quality LED torches start at around R1,000 if you include batteries and a charger, and they go up to… well, anything.
 But like any consumer item, you reach a point of diminishing returns quite early.
 A car that costs a million doesn’t do much that a car half the price won’t do (if we're honest with ourselves) and it’s like that with torches.
 If you think any of my torches are over-priced, bring a competing model and a bottle of wine over one evening and let’s see how much light you got for your money.
 If I can’t beat your torch for less than you paid, I’ll provide the wine.

-Some people seem to think I'm pulling a fast one by listing prices without batteries, but remember my torches use industry-standard Li-Ions that fit many torches – a lot of my customers already have these cells, so they don't want more.
+Some people seem to think I'm pulling a fast one by listing prices without batteries, but remember my torches use industry-standard Li-Ions that fit many torches – a lot of my customers already have these cells, and don't want more.
 Anyway, you'll find the price with good quality Li-Ions right underneath...

 Value for money?

 In my book, "value for money" is very different to "price".
-You'll find lots of torches cheaper than those I sell but the key question, surely, is can you get better value from me than you will get from any other South African agent selling premium flashlights?
+You'll find lots of torches cheaper than those I sell, but the key question, surely, is can you get better value from me than you will get from any other South African agent selling premium flashlights?
 And the answer is an emphatic yes!

 The reason is that – to the best of my knowledge – all of my competitors sell their torches both direct to the public and wholesale to re-sellers.
 When a wholesaler sells direct to the public, he can't (ethically) sell to them for less than his resellers can, which means you're paying much more than the wholesale price regardless of where you buy that torch.